 - Unofficial results will be posted in the Victory Recovery Area (Seattle Center Exhibition Hall) and on the Results page on this website twenty minutes after the first runner crosses the finish line.
 Friends and family can check the website for up-to-the-minute race results.

-- The timing tag must be worn on the shoe during the entire race.
-Not wearing the tag will result in missing split times, which may result in disqualification.
+- Not wearing the bib/tag will result in missing split times, which may result in disqualification.

 - An official Results Issue with complete Marathon and Half Marathon results will be available online in December.